SeattleChris/balanced_forest/README.md

 ## Function Description

 Complete the balancedForest function in the editor below.
-It must return an integer representing the minimum value of  that can be added to allow creation of a balanced forest, or  if it is not possible.
+It must return an integer representing the minimum value of `c[w]` that can be added to allow creation of a balanced forest, or `-1` if it is not possible.

 The function balancedForest has the following parameter(s):